 Residents Maintain Autonomy

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 19.43% Percentage of Patients
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 30.77% of Patients

-This is the percent of patients that required more assistance with activities of daily living over time.
+This tells you the percent of patients that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 26.81% Percentage of Residents
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 11.9% of Residents

-This metric tracks the percentage of long-term stay patients that maintained mobility.
-Some experts argue that the ability to move around is vital to residents' physical and mental health.
+Measures the percentage of long-term stay patients who maintained mobility.
+Many in the industry argue that mobility is critical to residents' physical and mental health.

 Short-term Care: Rehospitalizations

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 26.81 Percentage of Residents Rehospitalized
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 11.9% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 11.94 Percentage of Patients
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 29.32% of Patients

-This metric is a measure of the number of emergency room visits per thousand days of short-term care.
-Staying out of the emergency room is one way to assess the well-being of patients during rehabilitation.
+This is the number of emergency room visits per thousand days of short-term care.
+There is typically a correlation between fewer emergency room visits and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 72.2% Percentage of Resident
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 81.42% of Resident

 - Wilkes Regional Medical CenterAcute Care Hospitals 1.3 miles away1370 West D St North Wilkesboro North Carolina 28659Government - Local(336) 651-8100